tldr-pages/tldr/pages/common/fastlane.md

 > Build and release mobile applications from the command-line.
 > More information: <https://docs.fastlane.tools/actions/>.

-- Build and sign the iOS application in the local path:
+- Build and sign the iOS application in the current directory:

 `fastlane run build_app`

-- Run `pod install` for the project in the local path:
+- Run `pod install` for the project in the current directory:

 `fastlane run cocoapods`